hellohaptik/haptiklib-demo/README.md

   what kind of `AuthType` you're using, make necessary changes to the `SignUpData` object builder and provide correct values.
 Run the app, and check it out!

+#### For configuring Notifications

+- Checkout the `MyFirebaseMessagingService.java` file, to see how to enable notifications in Haptik SDK

+#### Read documentation for further details
+- Visit the documentation at docs.haptik.ai